tinix84/ELECTRICALPYTHON/README.md

 Python Libraries with functions and constants related to electrical engineering.

 ### Special thanks to:
-- Steven Weeks
+- Steven Weeks | Student - University of Idaho
-- Dr. Dennis Sullivan
+- Dr. Dennis Sullivan | Proffessor - University of Idaho
 - StackOverflow user gg349
+- Paul Ortman | Power Quality Engineer - Idaho Power | Instructor - University of Idaho

 In this library, there are: